 Start on the outside of the home.
 Do an overall scan, checking for cracks in the foundation.
 Caulk any areas of the home where the masonry meets siding, where pipes and wires enter the home, and around windows and door frames.
 This is an inexpensive fix that can help not only seal your home so that cold air doesn’t seep in, but it can also help keep water out of cracks, which could cause mold, or if frozen could expand and cause damage.

 As you continue to inspect your home, watch for peeling paint, which is a sign that your paint is deteriorating.
 This is more than just a cosmetic flaw.
 If it is not corrected, it can lead to costly repairs in the future.

 Continue your inspection up onto the roof of your home and hire a certified roofing specialist to ensure there are no missing or loose shingles.

 Once the temperatures drop far enough that you will no longer be opening your windows, you should remove your screens.
-Make any necessary repairs to the screens and spray with a protective coating before storing in a dry area.
+Make any necessary repairs to the screens and spray them with a protective coating before storing them in a dry area.
 Once screens are removed, install storm windows and doors.
 While we are talking about doors, consider weather-stripping your garage door to prevent drafts.

 After the leaves have fallen, be sure to clean out your gutters and downspouts and also flush them with water.
 Make any repairs, including tightening of brackets, now.